NTNU-MobileApps/exercise-e6-template/README.md

         3. It must not be longer than 12 characters
         4. Examples of valid usernames: `chuck`, `Chuck`, `cucumber`, `PewDiePie`, `cat`
         5. Examples of invalid usernames: `chuck12`, `nun-chuck`, `Pære`, `me`, empty string.
+    2. Conditions for the email field to be considered valid:
+        1. It must not be empty
+        2. It must be a "valid email address".
+There are several rules (and different regular expressions available online).
+Find a solution for checking whether a string is a valid email address!
+        3. Examples of valid email addresses: `microsoft@chuck.com`, `the.big_chuck@big.mac.com`
+           , `chuck+ducktape@apple.com`
+        4. Examples of invalid email addresses: `@thechuck`, `@thechuck.com`, `duck@`
+    3. Password is considered valid if it contains the following:
+        1. at least 6 characters
+        2. no more than 20 characters (in total)
+        3. at least one uppercase letter
+        4. at least one lowercase letter
+        5. at least one digit
-    2. If any of the error mentioned above are detected, the "Submit form" button is disabled
+    4. If any of the error mentioned above are detected (any of the fields contains an invalid value), the "Submit form" button is disabled
-    3. The "Submit form" button is enabled again when all errors in the form are fixed and all input fields contain a valid value
+    5. The "Submit form" button is enabled again when all errors in the form are fixed and all input fields contain a valid value

-To be continued...
+    6. If the username is invalid, the `TextField` is marked with red and message "invalid username" is displayed below the field.
+(Hint: use `errorText` for the `TextField`, don't create a new widget for the error)
+    7. In a similar manner - if the email is invalid, show an error "invalid email format"
+    8. If the password is invalid, show error "password must be 6-20 characters and contain uppercase and lowercase letters, and a digit".
+3. If the "Submit form" button is pressed and all the fields are valid:
+    1. Hide the "Submit form" button
+    2. Disable all input fields - the user should not be able to change any text within them
+    3. Display a `CircularProgressIndicator` in the place where the button was located

+P.S.
+This may sound like a lot of logic, but all the code you write should be re-usable in your project ;)